Mozilla brings its private web browser Firefox Focus to Android

 The new Firefox Focus browser is officially launching today on Google Play as a free download.

-*Disclosure: Yahoo was acquired by Verizon, TC’s parent company by way of AOL.
+*Disclosure: Yahoo was acquired by Verizon, TC’s parent company by way of AOL; Post also updated as the option to switch search engines wasn’t available at launch, but was later added to iOS and now to Android’s publicly launched version of the app.

 0